antonyalexos/Neural-Balance/README.md

   FMNIST-FCN

+  hist: folder containing the experimental results from our paper

     FashionMnist.py: contains the code used to run a single experiment on the fashion mnist dataset using a fully connected model architecture.
       Input arguments and description are located in the file, or can be referenced by adding '--help' at the end of the call to the script